The strong K\"unneth theorem for topological periodic cyclic homology: The E1 -term of the Hesselholt-Madsen T -Tate spectral sequence

 Writing $\piS(\bT)$ for the stable homotopy groups of $\bT_{+}$, the inclusion of the unit $S^{0}\to \bT_{+}$ and the collapse map $\bT_{+}\to S^{0}$ induce a canonical splitting

-We denote the canonical generator in $\piS[0](\bT)$ as $1$ and the generator in $\piS[1](\bT)$ (determined by the orientation on $\bT$ as the unit complex numbers) as $\sigma$; the multiplication on $\bT$ makes $\piS(\bT)$ a graded ring, and $1$ is the unit in this structure.
-It is well-known (and essentially the definition of the Hopf invariant) that the element $\sigma$ satisfies $\sigma^{2}=\eta \sigma$ where $\eta$ denotes the non-zero element of $\pi_{1}\bS\iso \bZ/2$.
-For any orthogonal $\bT$-spectrum $X$, we then have a canonical action of $\piS(\bT)$ on $\pi_{*}X$, or equivalently, a degree $1$ operator $\sigma$ satisfying $\sigma^{2}x=\eta \sigma x$.
+We denote the canonical generator in $\piS[0](\bT)$ as $1$ and the generator in $\piS[1](\bT)$ (determined by the orientation on $\bT$ as the unit complex numbers) as $\tact$; the multiplication on $\bT$ makes $\piS(\bT)$ a graded ring, and $1$ is the unit in this structure.
+It is well-known (and essentially the definition of the Hopf invariant) that the element $\tact$ satisfies $\tact^{2}=\eta \tact$ where $\eta$ denotes the non-zero element of $\pi_{1}\bS\iso \bZ/2$.
+For any orthogonal $\bT$-spectrum $X$, we then have a canonical action of $\piS(\bT)$ on $\pi_{*}X$, or equivalently, a degree $1$ operator $\tact$ satisfying $\tact^{2}x=\eta \tact x$.

 \begin{prop} Let $X$ be an orthogonal $\bT$-spectrum which is isomorphic in the equivariant stable category to $\bT_{+}\sma Z$ for some orthogonal $\bT$-spectrum $Z$.
-Then the map $\pi_{*}^{\bT}X\to \pi_{*}X$ is injective and is surjective onto the kernel of multiplication by $\sigma$, which is equal to the image of multiplication by $\sigma +\eta$. \end{prop}
+Then the map $\pi_{*}^{\bT}X\to \pi_{*}X$ is injective and is surjective onto the kernel of multiplication by $\tact$, which is equal to the image of multiplication by $\tact +\eta$. \end{prop}

-\begin{proof} The image of $\pi_{*}^{\bT}X$ in $\pi_{*}X$ is clearly contained in the kernel of multiplication by $\sigma$.
-The kernel of multiplication by $\sigma$ clearly contains the image of multiplication by $\sigma+\eta$; an easy calculation shows that they are equal under the hypotheses.
+\begin{proof} The image of $\pi_{*}^{\bT}X$ in $\pi_{*}X$ is clearly contained in the kernel of multiplication by $\tact$.
+The kernel of multiplication by $\tact$ clearly contains the image of multiplication by $\tact+\eta$; an easy calculation shows that they are equal under the hypotheses.
 It suffices to consider the case when $Z$ comes from a non-equivariant orthogonal spectrum (using the isomorphism between the diagonal action and the action on just $\bT$).
-In the case $Z=\bS$, the transfer map
+In the case $Z=\bS$, the transfer gives a weak equivalence $\pi_{*}\Sigma \bS\to (\bT_{+}\sma \bS)^{\bT}$ and the composite

-takes the fundamental class of $\pi_{1}\Sigma \bS$ to the element $\sigma +\eta 1$, and the theorem follows in this case.
+takes the fundamental class of $\pi_{1}\Sigma \bS$ to the element $\tact +\eta 1$; the theorem follows in this case.
 For arbitrary $Z$, naturality of the transfer map implies that

-takes an element $x\in \pi_{n}Z\iso \pi_{n+1}\Sigma Z$ to $(\sigma+\eta 1)\otimes x=(\sigma +\eta)(1\otimes x)$. \end{proof}
+takes an element $x\in \pi_{n}Z\iso \pi_{n+1}\Sigma Z$ to $(\tact+\eta 1)\otimes x=(\tact +\eta)(1\otimes x)$. \end{proof}